jerryhgladinet/docs/user_droid/source/index.rst

 Preview
 ----------

 Tap a folder to enter it for browsing, and tap a file to open it in a file previewer.
-From within the previewer you have a 3-dot menu in the lower-right side, that allows you to perform other actions on the file.
+From within the previewer, you have a 3-dot menu on the lower-right side, that allows you to perform other actions on the file.

 **(1) Download** allows you to copy the file to your downloads folder on the device.